replydev/cotp/README.md

 The interface is divided in subcommands, so if you type `cotp <subcommand> --help` you get options and flag relative to the subcommand you inserted.

 ### Encryption
-This program relies on only one database file, encrypted with [XChaCha20Poly1305](https://doc.libsodium.org/advanced/stream_ciphers/xchacha20) authenticated encryption and [Argon2id](https://en.wikipedia.org/wiki/Argon2) for key derivation.
+This program relies on only one database file encrypted with libsodium [XChaCha20Poly1305](https://doc.libsodium.org/advanced/stream_ciphers/xchacha20) authenticated encryption and [Argon2id](https://en.wikipedia.org/wiki/Argon2) for key derivation.
 ### Import/Export
 You can import backups (or [converted databases](#database-conversion)) from:
  - [Aegis](https://github.com/beemdevelopment/Aegis)